 Like most people, you’ve probably never given thought as to what exactly your natural gas bill consists of – and that’s ok.
-We’re here to show you why it’s in your best interest to understand your natural gas bill – and more importantly, understand how to lower your bill.
+We’re here to show you why it’s in your best interest to understand your natural gas bill – and more importantly, understand how to lower it.

 You may notice your gas company also referring to CCF on your bill, which is how they measure the amount of energy you consume.
 One therm is equal to 100 cubic feet of natural gas (CCF).